Virginia Books: The Best Books Set in the Old Dominion State

 Book Summary

 A former child star, Cilla has found a more satisfying career restoring homes.
-Her next project is restoring a dilapidated famous that used to belong to her grandmother – a legendary actress who died of an overdose there three decades ago.
+Her next project is restoring a dilapidated, famous house that used to belong to her grandmother, a legendary actress who died of an overdose there three decades ago.

 As Cilla plunges into this new renovation, she barely has time to notice the charming neighbor, graphic novelist Ford Sawyer.
 She’s determined not to carry on the family tradition of ill-fated romances.

 As she works on restoring the property, she uncovers family secrets, hidden mysteries, and even potential danger.
 After discovering a stack of unsigned letters in the attic that evidence a mysterious romance in her grandmother’s life, Cilla is violently assaulted.
-Now Cilla and Ford and trying to sort out who targeted Cilla and why before she also cut down in the prime of her life.
+Now Cilla and Ford are trying to figure out who targeted Cilla and why.

 Book Girls’ Readers Rate This Book